 Your veterinarian has prescribed Vethical ComboGuard® as a way of preventing your dog from developing problems caused by infection with three commonly occurring parasites.
 Heartworm infection can make dogs very sick and can even be fatal.
 This parasite is spread to dogs by mosquitoes.
-Vethical ComboGuard® can prevent flea infestations from becoming established, and can also remove any fleas that are on your dog at the time of treatment.
-Vethical ComboGuard® will also treat and control common adult intestinal worm infections (roundworms, hookworms and whipworms).
+Vethical ComboGuard® can prevent flea infestations from becoming established, and can also kill any fleas that are on your dog at the time of treatment.
+Vethical ComboGuard® will also treat and control common adult intestinal worm infections (roundworms, hookworms and whipworms). *(A. caninum)

 Q: Should I give Vethical ComboGuard® each month all year round?

 Consult your veterinarian regarding the need for year-round use of Vethical ComboGuard®.
 If you do not administer Vethical ComboGuard® monthly throughout the year, the final dose must be given no fewer than three months following the last seasonal exposure to mosquitoes.